DevelAngel/swayr/README.md

 bug report.
 Valid log levels in the order from logging more to logging less
 are: `trace`, `debug`, `info`, `warn`, `error`, `off`.

-Next to starting the demon, you want to bind swayr commands to some keys like
+Beyond starting the daemon, you will want to bind swayr commands to some keys like so:
-so:

 ```
 bindsym $mod+Space exec env RUST_BACKTRACE=1 \